na-na-hi/renget/archive/tmd2character_Cress.md

 ------ | :----:
 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
-1. Silver Gummi
+1. Silver Gummi | Gives +10 IQ points to Steel-Types.
+Gives +5 to other types.
+Tastes like an iron tablet.
-2. Eᴍᴘᴛʏ | Vacant inventory slot.
+2. Red Gummi | Gives +10 IQ points to Steel-Types.
+Gives +5 to other types.
+Tastes like an iron tablet.
 3. Eᴍᴘᴛʏ | Vacant inventory slot.
 4. Eᴍᴘᴛʏ | Vacant inventory slot.